WhaleJ84/config_displays/README.md

 - Show relevant resolutions; currently not all resolutions are actually valid, despite xrandr displaying them.
 - Improve aspect ratio algorithm to work better with weird ratio resolutions (e.g. 1366x768 returns 683:384)
 - Find a way to filter out outputs xrandr shows but you don't have.
+- Countdown for the autoconfig feature in case of broken display.
 - Code optimisation.
 - More stuff I haven't thought of yet.